-What Will Happen if You Use Your Business Credit Card Towards Personal Expenses Instead of a Card for Personal Use?
+What Will Happen if You Use Your Business Credit Card Towards Personal Expenses?

-Sometimes consumers may feel the temptation to use their business credit card for personal expenses.
-Unfortunately, you will likely be violating the terms and conditions of the card agreement that you signed when applying for the business credit card.
-So what could happen if you spend on personal expenses with your business credit card instead of a credit card for personal use?
+Ok, so it’s not illegal to use your business card for personal expenses.
+But, it isn’t necessarily recommended.
+Nevertheless, sometimes consumers may feel the temptation to use their business credit card for personal expenses.
+Unfortunately, you will likely be violating the terms and conditions of the card agreement that you signed when applying for the card.
+So what could happen if you spend on personal expenses with your business card instead of a credit card for personal use?

 You Could Have Your Account Closed

-Your business credit card will have an agreement of terms and conditions that you must sign.
+Your business card will have an agreement of terms and conditions that you must sign.
 Within those terms and conditions, they may explicitly note that you cannot use your business credit card towards any personal credit purchase.
-Your business credit card is not a card for personal use.
+After all, this is not a card for personal use.
 Your account may get flagged once personal credit patterns begin forming on your business credit card.
-This can be grounds to close the account entirely.
+This can be grounds to close the account entirely with credit card issuers.

 You Could Face Personal Liability